ljw1004/csharpspec/csharp/expressions.md

 ```
 the last assignment causes a `System.ArrayTypeMismatchException` to be thrown because an instance of `ArrayList` cannot be stored in an element of a `string[]`.

-When a property or indexer declared in a *struct-type* is the target of an assignment, the instance expression associated with the property or indexer access must be classified as a variable.
+When a property or indexer declared in a *struct_type* is the target of an assignment, the instance expression associated with the property or indexer access must be classified as a variable.
 If the instance expression is classified as a value, a binding-time error occurs.
 Because of §7.6.4, the same rule also applies to fields.

 Given the declarations:
 ```csharp